mariodian/Geary/README.md

 # Geary - Mycelium Gear PHP API
 Access all API features of https://gear.mycelium.com.
+API documentation is available at https://admin.gear.mycelium.com/docs

 Create a bitcoin payment gateway for your eshop.
 Create custom orders with Mycelium Gear Gateway.